perl-easj/MVVMStarter/README.md

 *I just cloned a project from GitHub that runs fine on another PC, but I cannot compile it?*

 All of the binary files created when compiling a project are **not** saved to GitHub.
 This is perfectly fine, since they take up a lot of space, but it has the unfortunate consequence that the "target platform" is reset to **ARM**, The target platform should be changed to **x86**.
 Once you have changed it, rebuild the project.
+It seems that this problem does not occur when using Visual Studio 2017...